msitarzewski/ludovision/README.md

 ### Prerequisites
 - A modern browser (tested on Chrome, Firefox, and Safari).
 - Access to the Bluesky firehose API.
-- (Optional) A Bluesky auth token for enabling the full gallery view.
+- (Optional) A Bluesky auth pair for enabling the full gallery view.

 ### Installation